ACCESSIBILITY OF COMMUNICATION IN THE MEDIA, AUDIO DESCRIPTION, AND INTRALINGUISTIC SUBTITLING MOD.1

 Assessment methods

-The oral interview focuses on the discussion of the practical assignment and on theoretical questions aimed at assessing knowledge and understanding of the course contents.
+The oral interview consists of the discussion of the written project work and more theoretical questions related to the course contents.

 The final course grade will be calculated as the average of the grades obtained in Module 1 and Module 2.